Mamdasn/lognostic/README.md

 ---

-lognostic is a lightweight, efficient Python package designed to seamlessly integrate into existing Python applications to provide comprehensive logging statistics.
-ThiThis package caters to development teams seeking to optimize logging performance, diagnose issues, and understand logging loads without introducing significant overhead or complexity into their applications.
+`lognostic` is a lightweight, efficient Python package designed to seamlessly integrate into existing Python applications to provide logging statistics.
+This package caters to development teams seeking to optimize logging performance, diagnose issues, and understand logging loads without introducing significant overhead or complexity into their applications.

 ## Installation